CIS3296SoftwareDesignF21/prj-04-bluetooth-file-sharing/TaskList.md

 ## Current State:

-**all source code is under cs3296-project/app/src/main/java/com/example/app/**

 **App UI**
 Fragment and Adapter for simple recycle/scroll view.
 This is implemented via 'fragments/ScrollView.kt' and 'fragments/adapter/DeviceAdapter.kt'

 **App Data**
 ViewModel to pass data from bluetooth class to UI fragment, currently holds a list of all discovered nearby devices.
-This is implemented via 'viewModel.kt' which holds the BluetoothLiveData class.
+This is implemented via 'viewModel.kt' which hold the BluetoothLiveData class.

 **Bluetooth**
 BluetoothLe scanner to get nearby devices.
 This is implemented in 'bluetooth/BluetoothController.kt'